lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 yarn add material-ui webfontloader
 ```

-and now use it to load `Roboto` by editing `src/index.js` and adding the following code
+Now use `webfontloader` it to load `Roboto` by editing `src/index.js` and adding the following code.

 ```js
 // src/index.js